A hysterectomy is an operation to remove your womb (uterus) and, possibly one or both of your fallopian tubes and ovaries.

 - Don’t have sex for four to six weeks after your procedure to allow your scars to heal.

 - Don’t worry if you feel tired or emotional – it’s normal and often being tired can make you more emotional.
 Allow yourself time to recover and for your body to heal itself.

 A hysterectomy is generally a very safe procedure but, as with any major surgery, there are risks of complications that include; heavy bleeding, wound infection, damage to your bladder or bowel, developing a haematoma, secondary premature ovarian failure, pelvic prolapse, deep vein thrombosis (DVT) and, a serious reaction to the general anaesthetic.

 You may also experience some short-term side effects such as; bowel and bladder changes, vaginal discharge and, menopausal and emotional symptoms.

 Hysterectomy surgery with Ramsay Health Care

 At Ramsay Health Care we are committed to delivering excellent individual and personalised care across our network of private hospitals around the UK.

-Our dedicated, highly experienced and compassionate consultant gynaecologists together with their support team will look after you and provide the best care for you.
+Our dedicated, highly experienced and compassionate consultant gynaecologists together with their support team will look after you and provide the best treatment and aftercare for you.

-All the treatment you require including your choice of consultant, nursing care, physiotherapy, hospital accommodation plus freshly prepared meals and, a follow up consultation with your gynaecologist are included in your Ramsay Total Care package.
+All the treatment you require including your choice of consultant, nursing care, physiotherapy, hospital accommodation plus freshly prepared meals, a follow-up consultation with your gynaecologist and unlimited hysterectomy aftercare are included in your Ramsay Total Care package.